cchurch/api-docs/source/includes/_api_authentication.md

 }
 ```

-Authorize is the second step of the Login process, by using the token from the first step (Authenticate).
-This returns an authorized user object, and sets the 'auth_key' cookie.
+Authorize is the final step of the Login process, by using the token from the first step (Authenticate) and - if TFA scheme is used - the TFA code delivered to the user by e-mail or SMS.
+A Successful Authorize call returns an authorized user object, and sets the 'auth_key' cookie.
 For all subsequent API calls, either the cookie can be sent or the value of the cookie can be sent as the 'A' parameter.

 The host url for API calls can originally be done against "https://login.eagleeyenetworks.com", but after authorization is returned the API should then use the **branded subdomain** as returned from authorization.
 As such the branded host url will become "https://[active_brand_subdomain].eagleeyenetworks.com" where the **active_brand_subdomain** field is returned in the authorization response.